jmquintana79/jmquintana79.github.io-bkp/_posts/2016-03-21-quick-jekyll.md

 #### Themes

 Jekyll-Bootstrap supports modular theming.
 Themes can co-exist and be enabled/disabled on demand.
+In my case, I have used a theme developed by  <a href="https://panossakkos.github.io/" target="\_blank">Panos Sakkos</a>.

 #### Blog Configuration